 Turmeric’s reputation as a fat-burning food additive gets support from the study by Tufts University in 2009.
 Their experiment on mice saw less weight and lower fat mass in mice with a high-fat diet with curcumin, a compound found in turmeric.

-Despite all the medicinal effects and weight loss benefits, this smoothie still manages to taste nothing like a tasteless diet drink; rather, it tastes more like a tropical dessert.
+Despite all the medicinal effects and weight loss benefits, this smoothie still manages to taste nothing like a tasteless diet drink; instead, it tastes more like a tropical dessert.
 Let’s also not forget it’s Paleo and gluten-free.
 It’s also dairy free and vegetarian.

-1 serving of this tropical drink can meet almost half of your recommended daily intake of calcium, copper, magnesium, Vitamin C, and Riboflavin.
+One serving of this tropical drink can meet almost half of your recommended daily intake of calcium, copper, magnesium, Vitamin C, and Riboflavin.